endlos99/xdt99/doc/MANUAL.md

 with `-b`, `-i`, `-c`, `-t`, or none of those if we want to keep the object code format.

-We can also link some object code files to the assembled results of some source files.
+We can also link object code files to source files being assembled.
 In fact, if `part1.obj` and `part2.obj` are the object code files of source files `part1.asm` and `part2.asm`, resp., then these three commands are equivalent and yield three identical files `whole.obj`.

     $ xas99.py -l part1.obj part2.obj -o whole.obj
     $ xas99.py part1.asm -l part2.obj -o whole.obj